 Follow us on @fiskarsmuseum #pelastetaanpassi

-In the centre of the famous Fiskars ironworks lives a tiny black and green steam locomotive named Pikku-Pässi built in 1890.
-Pikku-Pässi is Finland’s first and oldest narrow-gauge steam locomotive that transported raw materials to the ironworks and distributed ready-made and acclaimed Fiskars products around the world.
+In the center of the renowned Fiskars ironworks lives a tiny black and green steam locomotive called Pikku-Pässi, which was built in 1890.
+Actually, Pikku-Pässi is Finland’s first and oldest narrow-gauge steam locomotive that transported raw materials to the ironworks and distributed ready-made and acclaimed Fiskars products around the world.

-During feasts and festivals Pikku-Pässi’s carriages were decorated, and both locals and celebrities like Mannerheim and Bobrikoff went on trips.
+During feasts and festivals, Pikku-Pässi’s carriages were decorated, and both locals and celebrities like Mannerheim and Bobrikoff went on trips.
 After the railroad closed down, our beloved Pikku-Pässi stood unemployed outside in the rain and cold.
-Playing children and their liveliness has kept spirits high, but now it’s time to give Pikku Pässi all the help we can.
-You can help too!
+Playing children and their liveliness have kept spirits high, though now it’s time to give Pikku Pässi all the help we can.